 As one cog in an amazing math department at Morton, I have become the “calculator guy,” a somewhat dorky yet endearing title.
 We’ve made sure our students know all the ins and outs of their calculators prior to taking the ACT (the Midwest version of the SAT), and it’s paid off.
 Morton students have among the highest math scores in the state of Illinois.

 I’ve also served as the math team coach at MHS since 2007, along with my amazing assistant coach Joel Zehr.
 With the job, we inherited a closet full of TI-92′s collecting dust and set to work training the team with them.
 It wasn’t long before we realized the power of the TI-Nspire CAS and made the change to the Nspire CAS for the entire the team.
 Our efforts have been rewarded.
 When I took over the team, Morton hadn’t won a regional in 14 years and had never placed at state.
-Our little public school has now won 3 consecutive regional championships and finished 3rd at the state championships in 2009 and 2010 and was the state runner-up in 2011, competing mainly against much more affluent school districts from the Chicago suburbs, private schools, and lab schools.
+Our little public school has now won 5 consecutive regional championships and been the top public school in the state of Illinois for 4 consecutive years, including one year (2012) when we were the Illinois state champions.
+During our time near the top of the rankings, our stiffest competition has primarily been much more affluent school districts from the Chicago suburbs, private schools, and lab schools.

 Business Owners, Product Designers, and Advertisers